Saturday, February 7, 2026

 LOYALTY TO THE CONSTITUTION

-The following is a plaque posted at West Point Military Academy which may help the reader understand Senator Kelly's and others concern about the use of force to do the President's bidding:
+The following is a plaque posted at West Point Military Academy which may help the reader understand Senator Kelly's and others concern about the use of military force to do the President's bidding:

 "THE UNITED STATES BOLDLY BROKE WITH ANCIENT MILITARY CUSTOM OF SWEARING LOYALTY TO A LEADER.
 ARTICLE VI REQUIRED THAT AMERICAN OFFICERS THEREAFTER SWEAR LOYALTY TO OUR BASIC LAW, THE CONSTITUTION.